GeorgeWuzy/CEDex-Grasp/README.md

 For **real-world object set** grasp data, download the robot and object data from [Google Drive link](https://drive.google.com/file/d/1Cfnt23fqyw_zLXqJq3a63KiknulkweyC/view?usp=sharing) and extract the contents to the `data/` directory.
 Our grasp data is in `cedex/{robot_name}.pt`.

-For **synthesis object set** grasp data, download the object and grasp data from [Google Drive link](https://drive.google.com/drive/folders/158vnKHRjZ0DihWwUAgu52iE3MtHeoR8W?usp=sharing) and extract the contents to the `data/object/objaverse` directory.
-Download the grasp data from [Google Drive link](https://drive.google.com/drive/folders/158vnKHRjZ0DihWwUAgu52iE3MtHeoR8W?usp=sharing) and put the contents to the `cedex_objaverse/` directory. `{robot_name}_isaac.pt` refer to grasp data after grasp execution in Isaac with no penetration.
+For **synthesis object set** grasp data, download the grasp data from [Google Drive link](https://drive.google.com/drive/folders/1ZjUVrfAvuLc-cc5S4joHkyIcYa9_VhUO?usp=sharing) and put the contents to the `cedex_objaverse/` directory. `{robot_name}_isaac.pt` refer to grasp data after grasp execution in Isaac with no penetration.

 ## Usage